rondagdag/ohmyweb/web-bluetooth/README.md

 ## ← index.html

-Where you'll write the content of your website.
+Load the firmware to your micro:bit